eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

-# Self-check your 'puter knowledge!
+# Self-check your ’puter knowledge!

 Some basic stuff that is nice to know in general...